Scylardor/ocamlculator/README.md

 This is an attempt at enhancing the classical example of a calculator in OCaml.

 Making a basic calculator in OCaml is really easy.
-Let's try here to go a little further, e.g. compute
+Let's try here to go a little further, like:

+* compute floating-point values
-floating-point values, do cross-bases calculus and add some common useful mathematic functions.
+* do cross-bases calculus
+* use some common useful mathematic functions

-A graphical user interface would then be great, maybe in GTK.
+* manage several mathematical notations (infix, prefix, postfix)
+* make a great graphical user interface.

+Actually, this is really a fun-oriented project.
+The list of fantasies to add to the project may vary.

 Components